platformio/platformio-docs/home/index.rst

 PlatformIO Home
 ===============

-|PIOHOME| allows you to interact with PlatformIO ecosystem using modern GUI.
+|PIOHOME| allows you to interact with PlatformIO ecosystem using modern and
-It's very useful to manage:
+cross-platform GUI:

 * PlatformIO Projects
 * :ref:`pioaccount`